techidaily/site-facebook-video-content/source/_posts/updated-2024-approved-from-good-to-great-elevating-your-ads-facebook-impact.md

  Studies reveal that Videos are able to mark permanent impression on viewers mind as they involve more engagement for content.
 As videos ads are most powerful solution to improve your brand awareness so all marketers are advised to use this strategy.
 A video includes call to action and it can present every product and service with a connecting storyline that has power to make viewers as your permanent customers.

- Facebook has launched a new[video creation kit tool for video ads free making](https://tools.techidaily.com/wondershare/filmora/download/) , and in this article, we will show you some tips about making a better Facebook video ad to connect with your Facebook audiences.
+ Facebook has launched a new [video creation kit tool for video ads free making](https://tools.techidaily.com/wondershare/filmora/download/) , and in this article, we will show you some tips about making a better Facebook video ad to connect with your Facebook audiences.

 [Learn more details about how to use Facebook advertising for small business](http://fitsmallbusiness.com/facebook-advertising/)